Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

     1. A discussion can be held in the end where the participants summarize each other.
     2. Ask the students to read the first 30 pages of "Blue-Collar Roots, White-Collar Dreams" by Alfred Lubrano,and narrate the essence of what they have read and        understood so far.
-    3. Ask the students to make notes of points mentioned in the book "Hidden Rules of Class at Work" and specifically regarding the problems one faces in order to        achieve promotion as "Class Straddlers".Ask them what they think are the appropriate measures to tackle the mentioned problems.
+    3. Ask the students  specifically regarding the problems one faces in order to achieve promotion as "Class Straddlers".Ask them what they think are the appropriate measures to tackle the mentioned problems.
-    4. Give assignment to the students to read " Hillbilly Elegy " by "J.D.
+    4. Give assignment to the students to read atleast 2 short stories(try to assign the following assignment in group) from " Hillbilly Elegy " by "J.D.
 Vance" and ask them to explain the problems regarding "work ethics" as narrated in many of  the stories mentioned in the book and ask them to come up with solutions to tackle such issues.

 ### Supplemental Materials
 	1. <https://genprogress.org/straddling-college-and-working-class/> - The following article derives a narrative about the problems working-class students face in       elite schools and furthermore the effect of the problem may hinder their jobs too.

     2. <https://www.ridefreefearlessmoney.com/blog/2018/09/class-straddling-on-being-formerly-working-class/> - In the following article the author shares her personal    experience regarding "class straddling".